Introduction

 Furman University identifies, evaluates and publishes goals and outcomes for student achievement in support of its mission as a liberal arts and sciences university.

-The university uses several data points to assess student success, including retention and graduation rates disaggregated by student demographic categories.
+The university uses several data points to assess student success, including retention and graduation rates.
 These measures are contextualized below by comparing Furman’s rates to averages of selected peer institutions.
 The data comes from the U.S. Department of Education’s Integrated Postsecondary Education Data System (IPEDS).

 First-Year Persistence Rates

 Table 1.
-Rates at which students continue from first to second year of college, by year of calculation, so that the 2016 entry is the retention rate for the 2015 entering cohort.
-The 2020 statistics are omitted because of the unusual effect of the pandemic
+Rates at which students continue from first to second year of college, by year of calculation, so that the 2019 entry is the retention rate for the 2018 entering cohort.

 Furman